DIRECTIONS TO TRAILHEAD

 From the Springdale & Zion Canyon Visitor Center, continue another 1.4 miles on SR-9 to the south entrance of Zion National Park.
-Once you enter the park, make your first right turn and travel roughly another 0.3 miles towards The National Park Visitor Center.
+Once inside the park, make your first right turn and travel roughly another 0.3 miles towards the National Park Visitor Center.
 Make your first right turn for regular parking or make your first left turn for RV and trailer parking.
 Walk over to the Zion National Park Shuttle stop in front of the Zion National Park Visitor Center (Stop 1).
-Ride the shuttle to The Grotto (Stop 6).
+Ride the shuttle to the Grotto (Stop 6).
 Exit the shuttle and continue on to the Weeping Rock trailhead.

-Before you reach Scout’s Lookout, there is a set of 21 steep zig-zags that you’ll climb known as Walter’s Wiggles.
+Before you reach Scout’s Lookout, there is a set of 21 steep zig-zags known as Walter’s Wiggles.

 Scout’s Lookout offers beautiful vistas from above the canyon.

 If you do decide to go all the way up Angels Landing, you will be rewarded with magnificent views in every direction you look.

 Plenty of chains, guard rails, and carved steps are provided to help ease your mind of all the drop-offs on both sides of the canyon.

 The last 0.7 miles of the trail is roughly only about 4 ½ to 5 feet wide.

 Spring, Summer and Fall.
 Winter can get dangerous due to rain, snow and ice collecting on the trail.